ManavCodingspace/computation-mapping/README.md

      - IT USE PROTOCOLS LIKE HTTP AND SMTP TO MAKE DESICION BASED ON ACTUAL CONTENT OF MESSAGE
      - IT TERMINATES THE NETWORK TRAFFIC, PERFORM DECRYPTION AS NEEDED, INSPECT MESSAGES, MAKES CONTENT-BASED ROUTINE DESCIONS, INTITATES A NEW TCP CONNECTION TO THE APPROPRIATE UPSTREAM SERVER, AND WRITE THE REQUEST TO THE SERVER.

+# **AWS**
+# **AWS KEYWORDS**
+1.**Anamoly Detection**
+    - Anomaly detection identifies suspicious activity that falls outside of your established normal patterns of behavior.
+A solution protects your system in real-time from instances that could result in significant financial losses, data breaches, and other harmful events.
+2. **Amazon Cloudwatch**
+       - it is a service that monitors application, responds to performance changes, optimizes resource  use, and provides insights into operational health.
+ 3. **S3**
+      - it is ana object storage service offering industry-leading scalability, data availability, security, and performance.
+      - Resources Based
+         +  Bucket Policies
+         + Bucket ACLs
+         + OBJECT ACLs